 Do not install visual air navigation facilities or equipment other than those covered in this publication except when an appropriate waiver has been obtained (refer to paragraph 1-11 for Air Force waivers, or paragraph 1-12 for US Army waivers).
-Exceptions are where international military standards apply, where Base Rights Agreements apply, where existing facilities configured to prior standards and criteria continues to give satisfactory service.
+Exceptions are when international military standards apply, when Standards of Forces Agreements apply and where existing facilities configured to prior standards and criteria continues to give satisfactory service.